SUPPORTING OUR AMBASSADOR FAMILY

 to students and staff.

-BRIT Ambassadors identify a university or college of their choice (that they attended, have links with or live near to) and support their BRIT 2021 Challenge efforts during the month of February 2021.
+BRIT Ambassadors identify a university or college of their choice (that they attended, have links with or live near to) and support their BRIT 2021 Challenge efforts.
 If they are unable to visit the university or college due to COVID-19 restrictions, we are encouraging our BRIT Ambassadors to record a video message and support students on social media.
 We will help with the messaging and introduce our BRIT Ambassadors to their chosen univeristy or college.

 These Ambassadors can support us through either their own social media accounts and/or through national and regional media with quotes championing our work.
 Often this is coordinated by the university or college to bring greater awareness to our campaign and raise awareness of mental health and wellbeing.